MacJediWizard/escrow-buddy-enhanced/README.md

 - **🔐 Jamf Binary Method** - No API credentials to manage or secure
 - **📊 Enterprise Compliance** - Automated reports for NIST, ISO27001, PCI-DSS, HIPAA, SOC2
 - **🔄 Smart Rotation** - Coordinates between daemon and auth plugin to prevent conflicts
+- **🔑 Recovery Key Detection** - Automatically rotates after recovery key is used
 - **📝 Audit Everything** - Complete chain of custody for every key rotation

 ### Why This Matters